-it action Denying the Ti-
+it action.
+Denying the Tf

-- It appears MTA did not take a single sound measurement within the Town of Chevy Chase, but simply assumed the Town is ordinarily as noisy as East-West Highway near Montgomery Avenue and Jones Bridge Road near Connecticut Avenue. - It appears MTA assumed that trains will run down the center of the right-of-way rather than on a track, which understates noise reaching the Town. - The Technical Report appears to assume single-tracking where MTA now proposes double-tracking.
+- It appears MTA understates the Purple Line's noise and vibration levels along the Trail in the Town and mislabels a "severe impact" as a "negligible impact." - It appears MTA did not take a single sound measurement within the Town of Chevy Chase, but simply assumed the Town is ordinarily as noisy as East-West Highway near Montgomery Avenue and Jones Bridge Road near Connecticut Avenue. - It appears MTA assumed that trains will run down the center of the right-of-way rather than on a track, which understates noise reaching the Town. - The Technical Report appears to assume single-tracking where MTA now proposes double-tracking.
 The Report states that a headway of 6 minutes means 10 trains per hour, not 20 trains per hour, which would occur with double tracking and therefore understates the noise reaching the Town by a further 3 dB(A).
 Since the noise model has not been made available to the Town, this simple error cannot be ruled out. - It also appears the MTA underestimates noise emission from light-rail trains.
 It counts on the trains being quieter than the manufacturers themselves specify.
-MTA's analysis also appears to not fully account for all of the ways trains produce noise, including the location of the rails, the number of trains per day, maintenance of wheels and tracks, the presence of real-world dust/grit/leaves/imperfections, turns and crossovers, braking, decelerating, accelerating, reflections, canyon effects, and focusing effects when entering the tunnel.
+MTA's analysis also appears to not fully account for all of the ways trains produce noise, including the location of the rails, the number of trains per day, maintenance of wheels and tracks, the presence of real-world dust/grit/leaves/impeffections, turns and crossovers, braking, decelerating, accelerating, reflections, canyon effects, and focusing effects when entering the tunnel.